By: Dr. Jaycie Loewen Last Updated: March 6, 2023

 - Vestibular therapy

-At the end of the week, patients undergo a second fNCl to re-evaluate brain function compared with the beginning of the week.
+Patients undergo a second fNCl to re-evaluate brain function compared with before they started treatment.
 While we can’t promise a full recovery, many of our patients find significant relief after therapy at our clinic, even those with moderate and severe brain injuries.
 90% of our patients experience symptom improvement in the first week, with an average symptom improvement of 60%.
 To learn more about getting treatment, schedule a consultation with our team.
 (If you’re suffering from a COVID-related brain injury, please visit this form instead.)

 To learn more about what treatment is like from a patient’s perspective, read some of our patient stories: